wisetara/adp-connection-ruby/README.md

 ## Dependencies ##

 This library has the following **install** dependencies.
-These are installed automatically as part of the 'make setup' or 'gem install adp-connection' if they don't exist.
+These are installed automatically as part of the 'bundle install' or 'gem install adp-connection' if they don't exist.

 * json

 This library has the following **development/test** dependencies.
-These are installed automatically as part of the 'make setup' if they don't exist.
+These are installed automatically as part of the 'bundle install' if they don't exist.

 * bundler
 * rake